snpal/data_structures/README.md

 # data_structures
-Building my own data structures
+Building data structures.
+Obviously, these aren't new data structures, but all of the code is written without using references.